Vocabulary

 Part 2

-Mainstream (adj) — popular, considered good by the majority of population.
+Mainstream (adj) — popular, considered good by the majority of the population.
 This channel shows mainstream movies 24 hours a day.

 Appropriate (adj) — right, suitable or fitting.
 You could have worn something more appropriate for the wedding.
 Tracksuit was hardly the optimal choice.